FAQs For Our Venture Programs

-How much do I have to pay to be in a FedTech?
+How much do I have to pay to be in a FedTech Program?

 Nothing!
 We don't take any forms of payment from participants and we don't take equity.
-We're funded by the Department of Defense, through MD5, the National Security Technology Accelerator and other government agencies.
+We're sponsored by the Department of Defense, through NSIN, the National Security Innovation Network, other government agencies and corporations.

 What should I expect during a cohort?

 First, you'll be paired with a technology from our lab partners based on your interests.
 For those who apply as individuals versus teams, we can also pair you with a entrepreneur partner for the cohort.
 Next, you'll begin the two plus months of work.
 We'll ask you to interview customers (usually 50 or more), build a business model around your technology and develop product, R&D and funding plans.
 Along the way you'll work closely with our teaching and mentor team and be taken through modules on: lean startup, intellectual property and licensing, funding strategies for spinning out R&D, pitch skills and many other topics!